There are a few things in this world that you don’t want to leave the house without.

 The best compass watches can be either very minimal or very functional.
 Some watch dials are geared for intense performance and many track the temperature, have a barometer, altimeter, calendar, stopwatch, tide, daylight savings, and even all 31 time zones.

 The takeaway here is to find a compass watch that compliments your style and intended use.
 If you find the stopwatch or 31 time zones to be a bit overkill, that’s fine.
-A simple compass feature on the bezel may be the only think you are looking for.
+A simple compass feature on the bezel may be the only thing you are looking for.

 Furthermore, if you plan on wearing your watch daily – then simple features on the watch dial like a calendar, stopwatch, or timer can prove to be quite useful.